csmpls/twirk/README.md

 4. Can pinboards be moved?
 (Consider selling a GPS dongle to a food truck.
 The #kogi channel has a pinboard in the radius around the dongle).

 ## Engineering questions
-1. Is it feasible to let users auto-discover (stumble) onto inboards the way people stumble onto wifi networks?
+1. Is it feasible to let users auto-discover (stumble) onto pinboards the way people stumble onto wifi networks?
+*What does this mean, exactly?*

 2. What the absolute simplest way for us to describe rectangles in space?
 What's the absolute simplest way for us to see if coordinates lie within a rectangular region?
+*Probably origin and size i.e., (lat, long) and (width, height).
+Hit testing would be as simple as is x <= lat + width && y <= long + height?*

 3. What's the absolute simplest implementation of a pinboard?
 What's the least functionality it can have while still being a 100% satisfactory prototype, ready to find funding?
+*A collection of post objects, each of which has a poster, content, timestamp, some comments, and maybe some kind of score (upvotes - downvotes?).*

 ## Implementation
 Every channel has boundaries expressed as coordinates, preferences, content, etc.

 However, a separate database also has the midpoints for these channels.
 When the app (A) is opened, it sends us its coordinates.
 We send A a list of channels within [max_channel_width/2].
 This is to make it easy to prune the list of possible channels down to only a few candidates when someone opens the app — we don't want to check if a coordinate is inside a polygon more than we have to.
+*The computational complexity of this is exactly equivalent to just calculating whether the user's location is within each channel's bounds.
+This doesn't really save any work.*

 The pinboard associated with a channel is hosted at a URL, which is not known to users.
 Joining a channel loads this URL into the app's browser.

-*tk………….*
+*tk.............*